JunYuHuang/INFO4235-Project/README.md

 ## Technologies Used

+- Axios
+- Expo
 - JavaScript
+- Jikan v3 API
-- Expo
+- React
 - React Native
+- React Native Vector Icons
+- React Navigation
 - Redux
-- React Navigation
+- SQLite
 - Styled-Components
-- SQLite
-- React Native Vector Icons
-- Jikan v3 API

 ## TODO / Backlog

 - Add SQLite functionality for saving data to local persistent storage
+- Find way to filter out or exclude Hentail (anime with RX ratings) from Search results
-- Add pagination or infinite scrolling to the SearchScreen
+- Add pagination or infinite scrolling to SearchScreen
+- Add cachedDefaultSearchResults slice to Redux store for SearchScreen
 - Deploy app?
 - Update Back button and Heading text sizes on About and Settings screen to be consistent with rest of Screen pages
 - Rework layout of "Back" and "Add / Remove" buttons on DetailScreen to be on their own row instead of sharing it with the anime title
+- Remove duplicate DetailScreen from ListStackNav and make ListStackNav share DetailScreen with SearchStackNav?

 ## Completed TODOs